What are the different Types of CBD

-> What is this CBD people speak of?
+What is CBD oil?
 How does it work on such a wide variety of problems; from mental, to physical and internal to external?
 Does it have you wondering what’s the best type of CBD for you to take with so many available options?
 Let’s take a deeper look into the different types of CBD and how to choose the best option for you!

-> There are three main types of CBD products that are currently being manufactured.
+There are three main types of CBD products that are currently being manufactured.
 These forms of CBD are Full Spectrum, Broad Spectrum, and Isolates.
 Below is a breakdown of each one.

 For the purpose of this blog we are referring to the cannabis sativa L plant, better known as “industrial hemp” or just “hemp”.
 The main difference between this plant and its more well-known Cannabis cousin (marijuana) is the percentage of THC.
 THC is the cannabinoid that is responsible for the psychotropic effects most associated with Cannabis.